Glueish/Programming-practice/README.md

 This folder contains selected solutions to the exercises from the book [An Introduction to Statistical Learning](https://www.statlearning.com/).
 The solutions come from chapters on Linear Regression, Classification and Resampling Methods.

 ## Titanic (R)
 This folder contains Multinomial Logistic Regression, Linear Discriminant Analysis and Naive Bayes models implementation in R aimed to predict the survivorship status of selected Titanic passengers.
-Out of 13 models tested, only the best performing 3 are shown.
+Out of 13 models tested, only the best performing 3 are included.
 The dataset was downloaded from [Kaggle](https://www.kaggle.com/competitions/titanic/data).

 Missing values for the "Age" independent variable were predicted by fitting a Multiple Linear Regression model.